Published on 9th Sep, 2020

 Over a number of months, local storytellers (Judith Hill, Amanda Ferguson and Seán Murray) captured the diverse and contemporary experiences of community leaders including people working at interfaces, within rural communities, those addressing the needs of LGBT communities, former prisoners, women’s groups, migrant voices, and many more.

-The groups' experiences provided valuable lessons that can be read here: Reflections and Recommendations for Government and Funders.pdf
+The groups' experiences provided valuable lessons that can be read here: Communities and Covid - From community response to long term recovery.pdf